 A Bay State-Friendly Wind Project

 Environmentally-friendly and minimal-impact GHG emission reductions aren’t the only reasons that make wind power so attractive for Massachusetts.
 One of the biggest advantages of new clean wind is the home field advantage; specifically, having major companies right here in the Commonwealth, like Boston-based General Electric (GE), who are not only making serious investments into wind power, but are passing along the benefits of those investments to Massachusetts residents.

 GE is a major supplier of high-value components for transmission line projects, as well as a key manufacturer of wind turbines.
 They are the preferred vendor and transmission partner of the Granite State Power Link, a new initiative that leverages existing transmission and right-of-way (ROW) corridors to channel wind power generated in Quebec, down to customers and communities right here in the Bay State.

 By partnering with National Grid on this project, GE is investing directly into generating new clean wind capacity for Massachusetts.
 Not only are the environmental benefits of this investment enormous; it also provides an opportunity to generate hundreds of millions of dollars for local, New England economies.

 More money in Massachusetts and more clean wind power to bring down our carbon footprint: that’s a win-win scenario we can all get behind.

-Learn more about how the Granite State Power Link is bringing new clean wind energy to Massachusetts – and with it, new economic investments across New England – by visiting granitestatepowerlink.com.This post is a sponsored collaboration between Granite State Power Link and Boston magazine's advertising department.
+Learn more about how the Granite State Power Link is bringing new clean wind energy to Massachusetts – and with it, new economic investments across New England – by visiting granitestatepowerlink.com.This is a paid partnership between Granite State Power Link and Boston Magazine's City/Studio